videojs/video.js/docs/guides/player-workflows.md

 });
 ```

-`currentTime` will give you the currentTime (in seconds) that playback is currently occuring at.
+`currentTime` will give you the currentTime (in seconds) that playback is currently occurring at.

 ```js
 var myPlayer = videojs('some-player-id');